wayneallen9/signup-review/README.md

-# signup-review
+# What am I signing up for?
-A website to review terms and conditions and alert to any with privacy impacts to th user
+A website to review terms and conditions and alert to any with privacy impacts to the user